marcusgia2505/classEx_doc/docs/Elements.rst

 .. image:: _static/elements/bubble2.png
     :alt:  300p

-The bubble chart displays the linkage between to continuous decisions, e.g. amount sent and amount returned.
+The bubble chart displays the linkage between two continuous decisions, e.g. amount sent and amount returned.
 The size of the bubble shows how often the number was chosen.
 The number in the bubble shows x-value / y-value.
 If you display by role, group or treatment, bubbles in different colors are displayed.
-Hovering over the bubble, shows the total number of observations.
+Hovering over the bubble shows the total number of observations.
 The graph allows for zooming.

 .. image:: _static/elements/bubble.png
     :width: 70%